- Pancreatic cancer, which took the life of TV personality Alex Trebek, is one of the deadliest cancers.

 “This continues to be the most challenging cancer to manage.
 It is a pernicious disease and most patients are incurable, as was the unfortunate case with Alex Trebek, Ruth Bader Ginsburg, and so many before and after them,” Bilchik told Healthline.

-Pancreatic cancer comes in two forms.
+Pancreatic cancer comes in

 Pancreatic adenocarcinoma is the most common type, while pancreatic neuroendocrine tumors are less common.